Handmade Tissue Box Covers | Crafty & Fun {So Clever!}

 Quick extra idea:

-Think about ways to use the body of the sweater to make additional tissue box covers.
-This method will take a bit more time but it is doable.
+You can use the body of an old sweater to make more tissue box covers.
+This will take a little extra time, but it’s possible.

-Simply cut the sweater into 12 inches by 26 inches.
-You will need to stitch a seam to make a “sleeve” and then finish the top and bottom edges with the running stitch as noted in the second method of Simple Stitching.
+Cut the sweater into a piece that is 12 inches by 26 inches.
+Sew a seam to create a “sleeve,” then finish the top and bottom edges using a running stitch as described in the second method of Simple Stitching.

 Final Thoughts:

-Let me know how it goes for you and your new creations!
-Every tissue box cover will be unique and creative♥
+Tell me how your new creations turn out!
+Each tissue box cover will be one-of-a-kind and creative. ♥

 These are so cute!
 I can’t wait to see what you’ve been up to for the last couple of weeks!